PUMPKIN PROTEIN CINNAMON ROLLS

 Place your ball of dough on a floured surface, like a clean kitchen counter.
 Using a floured rolling pin, roll out the dough in all directions until it’s about half an inch thick.
 Cut off the uneven edges to make a square and place the dough “scraps” in the center of your square.
 Roll out the dough again until it is an even thickness, attempting to keep a square-ish shape (shown above).

 Next, mix up your filling.
-Here I used Pyure Organic Stevia Blend, cinnamon, nutmeg, cloves, and melted Earth Balance Original Buttery Spread; but you can use whatever sweetener you have on hand, or regular butter or ghee instead of the vegan spread.
+Here I used Pyure Organic Stevia Blend, cinnamon, nutmeg, cloves, and melted Earth Balance Original Buttery Spread; but you can use whatever sweetener you have on hand, or regular butter or coconut oil instead of the vegan butter.
 Spread the filling over your dough square, all the way to the edges.
 Cut your square in half, then cut each half into thirds to make six long, even strips (shown above).

 One at a time, carefully roll each strip up onto itself (as shown), gently scraping the dough away from any “sticky” spots using a knife.
 Place your finished rolls in a cake pan lightly coated with cooking spray.
 They may look small now, but have no fear – soon they will be wonderfully voluminous, sweet-smelling rolls!